Manson Murders, 50 Years - August 9, 1969...

 All who are there, and all who know best, voted for LIFE.

-That settled, the ill-fated group of ten slowly exit Gary’s front door, one by one heading down those long wooden steps.
-Sharon is first in line with Paul Richard, Jay steadying her all the way.
+That settled, the ill-fated group of ten slowly exit Gary's home, one by one heading down the long flight of stairs.
+Sharon is first in line with Paul Richard, Jay guiding her way.

-Car engines start, all sounding pretty darn good for being a half century old.
-Headlights turn on and a slight dust-up is seen in the warm, dry desert air as they reverse out the gravel and dirt rutted drive.
-From their respective car windows, all the guests take one last look to wave Goodbye to Gary… but the house is in darkness and his aura is already gone.
+Car engines start.
+All sound pretty darn good for being over a half century old.
+Headlights beam.
+A slight dirt and gravel dust-up colors the warm, dry desert air as they reverse and pull out of the lot.
+From their respective car windows, everyone waves goodbye to Gary… but the house is already in darkness, his aura long gone.

-You see, the vapour that makes up this group, well, each would dematerialize in the order in which they were killed, so by the 9th of August, Gary is well and truly dead, some thirteen days hence, his corpse long decayed in the L.A. heat.
-Shorty’s presence is the last to fade, and each in their fateful turn will “depart,” making their way down Topanga Canyon.
+Each soul slowly fades away in the order in which they were killed, so by midnight on August 9th, Gary is well and truly gone.
+Shorty's presence is the last to fade.
+Each in their turn will "depart," making their way down Topanga Canyon.

-The pixels of light that are each soul will extinguish like dying stars in the heavens, the result: ten fading auras that ultimately, effervescently float down over Malibu Beach and out into the sea.
+Their soul's pixels of light will extinguish like dying stars in the heavens.
+Ten auras will float for a time over Malibu Beach and out to sea where they are embraced unto God.

-The clinking of empty wine bottles, the click-hum of Steve’s clock-radio and the tiny coo and rattle tinkle from Paul Richard are the last remaining signs that this Potluck of the Dead ever occurred.
+The clinking of empty wine bottles, the click-hum of Steve's clock-radio, and the tiny coo and rattle tinkle from Paul Richard are the last remaining signs this Potluck of the Dead ever occurred.
+Even those everyday sounds must die.
+They have to.

 Comments